Vandivier/fraction-baseball/README.md

 1. Ensure pnpm is available with node 22+
 2. Copy .env.example to the same dir, rename the copy `.env`, and fill values appropriately
+3. `pnpx prisma db push` and manually add any users you would like to be able to sign in.
-3. `cd fraction-baseball && pnpm i` from the root dir, which contains this README.md file
+4. `cd fraction-baseball && pnpm i` from the root dir, which contains this README.md file

+you can then launch the app with `pnpm dev`

 ## built with